How Much Does an Irrevocable Trust Cost in Georgia?

-A Medicaid Asset Protection Trust (MAPT) costs $6,500 at The Hive Law — slightly more because of the additional Medicaid planning strategy, asset review, and funding guidance that Medicaid-specific drafting requires.
+A Medicaid Asset Protection Trust (MAPT) is also $6,500 at The Hive Law.
+The same flat fee covers a different type of irrevocable trust — one built specifically for Medicaid planning with additional asset eligibility review and lookback documentation.
 Most Georgia attorneys charge between $300 and $500 per hour for this type of work.
 At 10 to 20 hours, the total can reach $3,000 to $10,000 with no way to know the final number before you commit.

 The sections below break down what affects the cost, which type of irrevocable trust matches which situation, and how to decide whether the upfront cost makes sense for what you are trying to do.